 This story is based on first-hand accounts of my family members.
-I dedicate this story to my Mother, Grandmother, and late Grandfather, all survivors of a German WW2 Arbeitslager (work camp).
+I dedicate this story to my Mother, late Grandmother, and late Grandfather, all survivors of a German WW2 Arbeitslager (slave labor camp).
 The Nazis deprived many of a future, but what they underestimated was the human will to survive and the relentless desire to thrive if given the option to live.
+Able-bodied Polish Catholics from the Gorale region of the Carpathians were forcibly removed from their homes during WWII to serve as slave labor in Germany.
 A German word that many survivors of Nazi cruelty remember is Bereit, because it was used often to address prisoners to get them out of their quarters and assembled in a line.
 In different contexts, it means many things like prepared or willing.
-My Grandmother still uses the word to ask us if we are ready.
+My Grandmother used the word to ask us if we are ready.
 Are we ever really?
-Survivors of loss and tragedy discovered they were, when they needed to survive.
+Survivors of loss and tragedy discovered they were.
 To channel my beloved Babcia (Grandma) Sophie ...
 Bereit?

 He stared at her beautiful, bare neck.
 It was graceful and one of the most alluring things he had ever seen.
 Her scarf had come undone near the base of her neck and a few strands of her thick brown hair peeked at him through the modest covering.
 It glistened in the sunlight streaming in through the windows high above the sanctuary.
 Sitting a few pews behind her family, as he had for the last two years, he admired her from afar, silently pleading for an opportunity to meet her ... to discover her name.

 His father's eyebrow quirked knowingly, tilting his head repeatedly towards the priest, reminding him to redirect his attention where it belonged.
 But his father's unguarded smile revealed that he understood his thoughts.
 He was certain he would be teased for it later.

 He watched her as she kneeled on the floor, hands clasped and head bowed in intense prayer.